yugabyte/terraform-provider-yba/docs/resources/storage_config_resource.md

 ### Required

-- `backup_location` (String) Backup Location
+- `backup_location` (String) Backup Location.
-- `config_name` (String) Name of the Storage Configuration
+- `config_name` (String) Name of the Storage Configuration.
 - `name` (String) Name of config provider.
-Allowed values: S3, GCS, NFS, AZ
+Allowed values: S3, GCS, NFS, AZ.

 ### Optional

 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `use_iam_instance_profile` (Boolean) Use IAM Role from the YugabyteDB Anywhere Host for S3.
 Storage configuration creation will fail on insufficient permissions on the host.
-Fasle by default.
+False by default.

 ### Read-Only

-- `data` (Map of String) Location and Credentials
+- `data` (Map of String) Location and Credentials.
 - `id` (String) The ID of this resource.

 <a id="nestedblock--timeouts"></a>